francisjervis/venture-capital-research/README.md

 # Venture Capital Research
-### A collection of up-to-date empirical research on VC, entrepreneurship &amp; fundraising
+### A curated collection of up-to-date empirical research and theoretical scholarship on venture capital, entrepreneurship &amp; fundraising
 ---

 [Entrepreneurship and Innovation] (../master/entrepreneurship.md)